howardmann/Fundie/README.md

 - [Heroku](https://www.heroku.com/) for cloud deployment
 - [Cloudinary](http://cloudinary.com/) for image upload and hosting

-User login and authentication written with Rails with bcrypt encryption - no other third party Ruby gems used.
+User login and authentication written with Rails and bcrypt encryption - no additional third party Ruby gems used (i.e. Devise).

-## Features and APIs under consideration
+## New features under consideration
 - **Dynamic live loading** of dashboards using Backbone.js and Ajax fetch requests
 - **Order and checkout** for users to submit and track payment and address details for pledging
 - **Payments** integration with Stripe API for settling orders